 Home Inspection Certificate

 The Home Inspection Certificate Course covers the principal components, procedures, and processes of home inspection.
-This course has also been approved by the American Society of Home Inspectors (ASHI) and various home inspector organizations and regulatory boards for membership renewal credits or continuing education credits.
+This course covers the principal components, procedures, and processes of home inspection.
+This course has also been approved by several home inspector regulatory boards for initial education requirements for home inspector licensure or continuing education credits.
 It is also one component of the steps required to obtain a NIBI Certified Inspector credential.

 George Mason University